-The State of Wisconsin Department of Transportation requires all drivers to carry and show proof of financial responsibility when requested.
-Depending on the circumstance, you could incur a $500 penalty and lose your driving privileges if you’re caught driving without insurance in Wisconsin.
-Offering fraudulent proof of insurance may cost you a fine of up to $5,000.
+Wisconsin requires all drivers to carry car insurance along with proof of coverage.
+If you're caught driving without it, the state may levy a $500 fine and suspend your driving privileges.
+Offering fraudulent proof of insurance may even cost you a fine of up to $5,000.

-- Enter into an installment agreement to pay for the claims
+- Sign an installment agreement to pay for the claims.